-Jimmy has been at Swat Pest and Healthy Spaces for the last 17 years.
-He is a certified crawlspace specialist, certified basement waterproofer, certified foundation repair installer, has his residential general contracting license, commercial general contracting license, his Indiana 7B termite license, his Kentucky General Pest Certification, and just to round things out is a notary.
+Jimmy has been at Swat Pest and Healthy Spaces Since 2000.
+He is a certified crawlspace specialist, certified basement waterproofer, certified foundation repair installer, has his residential general contracting license, commercial general contracting license and just to round things out is also a notary.
 He's obviously exceptionally qualified to be our General Manager.
-Now we keep him locked up in meetings and training sessions, and when he isn't doing that he is keeping Healthy Spaces organized and on track.
+Now we keep him locked up in meetings and traveling for training classes.
+When he isn't doing that he is keeping Healthy Spaces organized and on track.
 He loves working with people and creating things, even if it's just making new training programs.
-In what little spare time he has he likes to play darts, fish, and do anything outside that he can, and be with his family.
+In what little spare time he has he likes to play disc golf, darts, fishing and do anything outside that he can with his family.

 Because air flows upward into the upper levels of your home from the crawl space, it brings the humidity from...
 Watch Video »